cvonk/gas-sheets-merge/README.md

  3. copy the src columns that also exist in the dst sheet.

-The empty *Person Type* and *Role* fields for Username *cvonk* indicates that that user no longer exists.

-Also, the roles and project assignments for the newly imported roles are still blank and need to be filled in by hand.

 ## Output

-**Destination Sheet**
+The *destination sheet* is updated.
+The roles and project assignments for the newly imported roles are still blank and need to be filled in by hand.

 | Username | Person Type |	Role   | Project 1 | Project 2 |
 | -------- | ----------- | ------- | --------- | --------- |